-• Not use personal handheld devices during class or working hours at clinical experience sites and/or when engaged in responsibilities with clients.
+• Not use personal handheld devices during class (except with permission of instructor) or working hours at clinical experience sites and/or when engaged in responsibilities with clients.

 Additional Guidelines for Face Book:

 Current students must:

 - Only display information that is professionally appropriate and reflects their public image as a professional counselor-in-training. - Observe strict limits: no current or past clients. - Be aware that information can be viewed by clients, potential employers, peers, colleagues, faculty, and supervisors. - Be aware that information posted does not ever "go away".